zoometh/thomashuet/profiles/oxford/team/thomas.md

 - working on the referencing of photograph databases (APAAME, Mana-al-Athar, etc.) into the DB
     - see [the workflow](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/projects/apaame-photos)
     - BU information resource for Manar-al-Athar (for example)
-- created a IIIF resource model
+- created a IIIF resource model (it will be deployed in Arches 7)
 - developping the [eamenaR package](https://github.com/eamena-oxford/eamenaR)
 - Ash, developping a [Python function](https://github.com/ads04r/arches-dataquality-plugin) to model the quality of the data